Gender issues in the American Civil War: Union

+Another representative for nurses working for the Union armies was Louisa May Alcott, who was a volunteer nurse for six weeks in Georgetown of Washington, D.C.
+Alcott wrote letters to her family, chronologicalizing her time as a volunteer nurse.
+She can be quoted in her remarks regarding the soldiers saying how much she "yearned to serve the dreariest of them all."

 Mary Livermore, Mary Ann Bickerdyke, and Annie Wittenmeyer played leadership roles.
 After the war some nurses wrote memoirs of their experiences; examples include Dix, Livermore, Sarah Palmer Young, and Sarah Emma Edmonds.
 Clara Barton (1821–1912) gained fame for her nursing work during the American Civil War.
 She was an energetic organizer who established the American Red Cross, which was primarily a disaster relief agency but which also supported nursing programs.

 Confederate nurses

 Several thousand women were just as active in nursing in the Confederacy, but were less well organized and faced severe shortages of supplies and a much weaker system of 150 hospitals.
 Nursing and vital support services were provided not only by matrons and nurses, but also by local volunteers, slaves, free blacks, and prisoners of war.